awsdocs/aws-doc-sdk-examples/javav2/example_code/support/Readme.md

 To run these examples, set up your development environment.
 For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

+In addition, you must have the AWS Business Support Plan to use the AWS Support Java API.
+For more information, see: https://aws.amazon.com/premiumsupport/plans/.

  ## Test the AWS Support Java file